 Colorado Ski & Snowboard Museum

-Any local ski or snowboarding enthusiast must get to know the Colorado Ski & Snowboard Museum Hall of Fame.
+Any local ski or snowboarding enthusiast knows the Colorado Ski & Snowboard Museum Hall of Fame is a must-see Vail attraction.
 The museum includes six gallery themes with stories, films, and artifacts of snow sports history.
 Learn about the 10th Mountain Division, the history of Colorado ski resorts, ski fashion, and more.
 There is a $5 suggested donation for museum entry.
-The museum is located on the third level of the Vail Village parking structure.
-The museum is open daily from 10 a.m. to 6 p.m.
+The museum is located on the third level of the Vail Village parking structure and is open daily from 10 a.m. to 6 p.m.

 Spring Back to Vail

+*Not taking place in Spring 2021.
 Spring Back to Vail is the premier end-of-season event.
 The celebration is a perfect opportunity for one last run on the mountain while temperatures are mild.
 The weekend is packed with special après parties, giveaways, live music, and a sponsor EXPO village.
-Taking place from April 12 to 14, Spring Back to Vail 2019 concludes with the 17th Annual World Pond Skimming Championships.